YuqiZhang2020/SEAD/README.md

 Scene and Action Joint Prediction Model v1.0.

 # Data preparation
-Download [Action Genome annotations](https://drive.google.com/drive/folders/1LGGPK_QgGbh9gH9SDFv_9LIhBliZbZys) and place them under ./annotations/.
+Download the annotation scene graphs files from [Action Genome annotations](https://drive.google.com/drive/folders/1LGGPK_QgGbh9gH9SDFv_9LIhBliZbZys) and place them under ./annotations/.

-Create the following three directories and corresponding files under the ./data/ directory based on the annotation files under ./annotations/:
+Create the following three directories and their corresponding files under ./data/, based on the annotation scene graphs files under ./annotations/:

 * __corpus__:
 This directory stores the corpus files for all objects.
-The corpus for each object is a file named "object.txt", such as "sofa.txt", in which, each line corresponds to a spatial-contact event sequence for a video (starting with "*" and ending with "#").
+The corpus for each object is stored in a file named "object.txt", such as "sofa.txt", in which, each line corresponds to a spatial-contact event sequence for a video (starting with "*" and ending with "#").

 * __grammar__:
 This directory stores the grammar files for all objects.
-Each object has an associated stochastic grammar file named "object.pcfg", such as "sofa.pcfg".
-These grammar files are learned from the following "Grammar Dictionary Learning" step.
+Each object is associated with a stochastic grammar file named "object.pcfg", such as "sofa.pcfg".
+These grammar files are learned from the following "Grammar Dictionary Learning with ADIOS" step.

 * __duration__:
 This directory stores the duration of spatial-contact events for all objects.
 Distinct spatial-contact events corresponding to each object are stored in a file named "object_duration.txt", such as "sofa_duration.txt", where each line corresponds to a spatial-contact event along with its average duration associated with the object.